Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof: Introduction

 \item[Graphs:] In this article, the term \textit{graph} refers to a directed graph.
 That is, a graph is a pair $\mathcal{G} = (V, E)$ where $V$ is an arbitrary set of \textit{vertices} and $E$ is an arbitrary binary relation over $V$, i.e., $E \subseteq V \times V$.
 A vertex $u$ is said to be an $E$-successor (or simply a successor) of a vertex $v$ in $\mathcal{G}$ if $(v, u) \in E$.
 For any vertex $v$, we denote the set of all $E$-successors of $v$ by $E(v)$.
 The sequence $\pi \in V^{\ast} \cup V^{\omega}$ is called an $E$-\textit{sequence} if $\pi[n+1] \in E(\pi[n])$ for any $n < |\pi|$. $E^{\ast}$ denotes the reflexive transitive closure of $E$ and $E^{+}$ denotes the transitive closure of $E$.

 \item[Trees:] The term \textit{tree} is used to mean a \textit{rooted direct tree}.
 More precisely, a tree is a triple $\mathcal{T} = (T, C, r)$ where $T$ is a set of \textit{nodes}, $r \in T$ is a \textit{root} of the tree and, $C$ is a \textit{child relation}, i.e., $C \subseteq T \times T$ such that for any $t \in T \setminus \{r\}$, there is exactly one $C$-sequence starting at $r$ and ending at $t$.
+An unique $C$-sequence that starts at $r$ and ends at $t$ is denoted by $\vec{rt}$.
 As usual, we say that $u$ is a child of $t$ (or $t$ is a parent of $u$) if $(t, u) \in C$.
 A node $t \in T$ is a \textit{leaf} if $C(t) = \emptyset$.
 A \textit{branch} of $\mathcal{T}$ is either a finite $C$-sequence starting at $r$ and ending at a leaf or an infinite $C$-sequence starting at $r$.

 \item[Unwinding:] Let $\mathcal{G} = (V, E)$ be a graph.
 An \textit{unwinding} of $\mathcal{G}$ on $v \in V$ is the tree structure $\mathsf{UNW}_{v}(\mathcal{G}) = (T, C, r)$ where: \begin{itemize} \item $T$ consists of all finite non-empty $E$-sequences that start at $v$, \item $(\pi, \pi') \in C$ if and only if; $|\pi|+1 = |\pi'|$, $\pi = \pi'[1, |\pi|]$ and $(\pi[|\pi|], \pi'[|\pi'|]) \in E$, and \item $r := v$. \end{itemize} This concept can be extended naturally into a graph with some additional relations or functions.
 For example, let $\mathcal{S} = (V, E, f)$ be a structure where $\mathcal{G} = (V, E)$ is a graph and $f$ is a function with domain $V$.
 Then we define $\mathsf{UNW}_{v}(\mathcal{S}) := (\mathsf{UNW}_{v}(\mathcal{G}), f')$ as $f'(\pi) := f(\pi[|\pi|])$ for any $\pi \in V^{+}$.
 Note that we use the same symbol $f$ instead of $f'$ in $\mathsf{UNW}_{v}(\mathcal{S})$ if there is no danger of confusion.